louislemsic/microservices/README.md

 This will:
 - Build the shared library
-- Install dependencies for gateway and all services
+- Install dependencies for all services (including gateway)
-- Start the gateway (Default Port: 3000) and all services
+- Start the gateway first (Default Port: 3000)
+- Wait for gateway to be ready
+- Start all other services with proper delays
 - Display logs with service identification

 ## Creating New Services